al3xanderwalker/Project-Cobalt/README.md

 - [ ] Allow for players to see what blueprints they have unlocked, ideally using a UI but a chat implementation may be used at first.
 ## Reloading System
 ### Ammo
-- [x] Guns will share ammunition types similar to rust with rifle/pistol bullets, guns will reload using the ammo from these stacks rather than mags.
+- [x] G.u.n.s will share ammunition types similar to rust with r.i.f.l.e/p.i.s.t.o.l b.u.l.l.e.t.s, g.u.n.s will reload using the ammo from these stacks rather than mags.
 ## Junkpile System
 ### Spawning
 - [x] Junkpiles spawn along roads randomly with a randomly generated assortment of barrels/crates on them.